 Others Present: Lynette Bergeron, KenCom Director; Pamela Hurtig, KenCom Deputy Director; Jenny Haske, KenCom Assistant Director; Bonnie Walters, KenCom Executive Assistant.

 Ray Mikolasek called the meeting to order and requested a roll call of the membership.
-Eight of the thirteen members were present, resulting in not having a quorum for voting purposes.
-All votes must be unanimous to pass.
+Eight of the thirteen members were present, resulting in having a quorum for voting purposes.

 Mikolasek called for approval of the agenda.
-McCarty made a motion to approve the agenda as submitted, seconded by Morton.
+Richardson made a motion to approve the agenda as submitted, seconded by Allison.
 Discussion.
 All members present voting aye.
 Motion carried.

 Drew Santa joined the meeting 2:03 p.m.